 Yesterday was not a good day.
 The day before that was marginally better and the day before that was a vision in white – white tissues, that is.
-Despite everything that’s been told about hayfever allergies, living with this condition is hardly a bed of roses.

 Yes, my name is Stuart and I suffer from hayfever.
 I have struggled with this physical blight since I was eleven years old and I can’t see it being cured anywhere in the near future.
 It comes and goes and attacks randomly throughout any season, not just spring.